aaronpowell/aaronpowell.github.io/src/documents/posts/2013-07-14-javascript-new-operator.html.md

     console.assert(aaron == john); //fails

+The two people we've created are different objects, which is exactly what we expect, but if we did:

+    console.assert(aaron.fullName == john.fullName);

+The assert won't fail since they are the same method _reference_, but on two different objects.

-The important part of the Person constructor has a this scope (which we've learnt to manipulate in the past) and what would we expect it to be?
+Another important part of the Person constructor has a this scope (which we've learnt to manipulate in the past) and what would we expect it to be?
 Well functions inherit the scope of their parent (unless you modify it) which means that our parent scope of Person will be the global object (window in the browser) or null in ES5 Strict Mode.

 But that's not the case when you use the new operator, the new operator is yet another way we can modify this, under this scenario it becomes a completely new object literal, it's similar to doing this: